-Intelligent Printer Data Stream (IPDS) is a bidirectional communication protocol and object-oriented data stream between computer systems and printers.
-This means that graphic page content is compiled using objects for fonts, text, barcodes, raster and vector images.
+Intelligent Printer Data Stream (IPDS) is technically not a Print Description Language (PDL), but instead a communication protocol.
+More specifically, it is a bidirectional communication protocol and object-oriented print stream between computer systems directly connecting with the print device.
+This means that graphic page content is compiled and sent using objects for fonts, text, and barcodes, raster, and vector images.
 IPDS can individually address all pixels on a printed page.

-IPDS is closely related to AFPDS and MO:DCA.
-If the user wants to print an AFPDS document, it is usually converted to an IPDS data stream and sent to the printer, which requires additional software.
+IPDS is related to Advance Function Presentation Data Stream (AFPDS) and Mixed Object: Document Content Architecture (MO:DCA).
+If the user wants to print an AFPDS document, it is usually converted to an IPDS data stream and sent to the printer in real time, which requires additional software.
 In contrast to AFPDS, IPDS data streams are essentially device-dependent.
 Before the host application converts an input data stream to IPDS, it retrieves the properties of the selected IPDS printer.
 Ideally the application converts the input data, customized to the printer.
 However, if the full potential of the printer is not used, the print quality or speed is reduced.

-IPDS is the most widely used standard for transaction printing in black and white.
+IPDS is the most widely used standard for transaction printing in black and white production printers.
 The format is also being increasingly used in full-color transaction printing.
-IPDS printers are available in the following varieties.
+IPDS printers are available in the following varieties:

 Office Printers